 - Bus ticket advertising - advertising on the rear of tickets.
 Advertising across bus travel infrastructure such as the back of tickets is a method that can also be used for both commercial and public service messages.
 The blank space on the back of tickets makes for a marketing opportunity that people tend to keep in their wallet or purse – so is a popular choice for coupons or point-of-purchase usage.

 The three main factors which determine the costs of advertising on a bus are below:

-Location – some areas of the country are more expensive than others.
+- Location – some areas of the country are more expensive than others.
 Areas with a denser population mean that they are more expensive as they are seen by more people.
-For example, London bus stop advertising and London bus ads in general are more expensive than more rural areas and regional bus advertising campaigns.
+For example, London bus stop advertising and London bus ads, in general, are more expensive than more rural areas and regional campaigns.

-Type of bus advert – as mentioned there are lots of bus advertising options (bus wrap advertising, bus shelter advertising, bus rear advertising, bus seat advertising etc), in very simple terms the bigger the ad the higher the cost.
+- Type of advert – as mentioned there are lots of bus advertising options in very simple terms the bigger the ad the higher the cost.
 That said, the bigger ads have more impact and a better return on investment, so the higher outlay is often a sound investment.

 As you can see the costs of advertising on buses varies, for more information or a free quote drop us a message today.

-If bus advertising is of interest to your company, whether it’s any of the options listed on this page from bus stops ads, to bus shelters or tickets, please do not hesitate to contact us today.
-Bus advertising effectiveness is proven and works for a wide variety of companies.
+If bus advertising is of interest to your company, whether it’s any of the options listed on this page from bus stops ads to bus shelters or tickets, please do not hesitate to contact us today.
 We look forward to hearing from you and getting the wheels in motion!